hannahdesmond/mastery-curriculum/chapter7/README.md

 sentence.join(" ")
 ```

+> The argument you provide to `join` is the joining character.
+Here, we used a space (`" "`).
+What happens if we use a different character?

 - _**Add a line of code that removes the `"NOT"` string from the array, making the sentence friendlier.
 Don't modify the original array!**_

 %accordion%See how I'd do it%accordion%